Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Proofs of results on general graphs

 \subsection{Some reduction/extension lemmas}

-\begin{definition}[Directed edge contraction] Let $G=(V,E,w)$ be a weighted directed graph and $e \in E$ a directed edge from vertex $x$ to $y$, i.e. $e=(x,y)$.
-The graph $G/e$ obtained by performing \emph{the directed edge contraction} in $G$ over edge $e$ is the graph obtained by first removing all outgoing edges of $x$ and then contracting $x$ and $y$ into a single vertex, while retaining all outgoing edges from $y$ and all ingoing edges to both $x$ and $y$. \end{definition} \begin{remark} If $B$ is a set of edges that constitutes a rooted forest of $G$, then the operations of performing a directed edge contraction on different edges in $B$ commute.
-Thus for such a $B$ we can define the graph $G/B$ to be the graph obtained by performing directed edge contractions on all edges in $B$. \end{remark}
+We introduce here some rather classical contraction tools.
+Though, we stress that the following definition of contraction is slightly different from what is often encountered in the UST literature, as it is adapted to the setting of weighted directed graphs. \begin{definition}[Directed edge contraction] Let $G=(V,E,w)$ be a weighted directed graph and $e \in E$ a directed edge from vertex $x$ to $y$, i.e. $e=(x,y)$.
+The graph $G\vec{/}e$ obtained by performing \emph{the directed edge contraction} in $G$ over edge $e$ is the graph obtained by first removing all outgoing edges of $x$ and then contracting $x$ and $y$ into a single vertex, while retaining all outgoing edges from $y$ and all ingoing edges to both $x$ and $y$.

+If $B$ is a set of edges that constitutes a rooted forest of $G$, then the operations of performing a directed edge contraction on different edges in $B$ commute.
+Thus for such a $B$ we can define the graph $G\vec{/}B$ to be the graph obtained by performing directed edge contractions on all edges in $B$. \end{definition} Besides this notation for directed edge contractions, we will also use the standard notation $G-e$ to denote the graph obtained by removing the directed edge $e$ (without removing the reversed edge), and $G/e$ to denote a regular edge contraction over edge $e$, i.e. $G/e$ is the graph obtained by identifying the two endpoints of $e$ as a single vertex.

 \begin{lemma}[\bf{Various expressions for edge probabilities}] Let $G=(V,E,w)$ be a weighted directed graph and $e=(x,y)$ a directed edge from vertex $x$ to $y$.
-Let $\Phi_q$ be a random rooted forest of $G$ with rooting parameter $q>0$ and let $R_q$ be the set of root vertices of $\Phi_q$.
-Let $L$ denote the graph Laplacian of $G$ and $K=(k_{x,y})_{x,y\in V}$ its Green's kernel given by $K=(qI-L)^{-1}$.
-Denote by $[qI-L]_{x,y}$ the submatrix of $qI-L$ obtained by removing the row corresponding to $x$ and the column corresponding to $y$.
-For each directed edge $e$ write $G/e$ to denote the directed $e$-contraction of $G$.
+Let $R_q$ be the set of root vertices of $\Phi_q$.
+Let $L$ denote the graph Laplacian of $G$ and $K_q$ the RW Green's kernel given by $K_q=q(qI-L)^{-1}$.
+For each directed edge $e$ write $G\vec{/}e$ to denote the directed $e$-contraction of $G$.
 Then it holds that